 How Do We Teach Math?

-For more information on Advanced Learning Programs in Seattle Public Schools, please visit the Advanced Learning Office web site
+For more information on Advanced Learning Programs in Seattle Public Schools, please visit the Advanced Learning Information page.

 On‐going Evaluation of Student Data

 Wedgwood will continue to evaluate data to determine next steps for teaching and learning.
 We will use the following assessments to generate feedback about student growth: